WordPress/gutenberg/packages/priority-queue/README.md

 # Priority Queue

-This module allows you to run a queue of callback while on the browser's idle time making sure the higher-priority work is performed before.
+This module allows you to run a queue of callback while on the browser's idle time making sure the higher-priority work is performed first.

 ## Installation